 The Company's principal goals are to increase its profitability and its long-term shareholder value through greater penetration in its current markets and controlled geographic expansion into new markets.
-The Company seeks to expand its automobile financing program in fifteen states - Alabama, Florida, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, Missouri, North Carolina, Ohio, South Carolina, Tennessee, Virginia, Kansas - in which it currently operates by increasing the business generated at its existing branch locations and by targeting certain geographic locations within these states where it believes there is a sufficient market for its automobile financing program.
+The Company seeks to expand its automobile financing program in the fifteen states - Alabama, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Michigan, Missouri, North Carolina, Ohio, South Carolina, Tennessee and Virginia - in which it currently operates by increasing the business generated at its existing branch locations and by targeting certain geographic locations within these states where it believes there is a sufficient market for its automobile financing program.
 The Company's strategy is to monitor these markets and ultimately decide if and where it will open additional branch locations.
-During fiscal 2012, the Company opened four new branches.
-Within the first quarter of fiscal 2013, the Company will be opening three additional branches.
-The Company did not close any branches during the same period.
+During fiscal 2014, the Company opened one new branch.
+The Company is opening one additional branch during the first quarter of fiscal 2015.
+The Company did not close any branches during fiscal 2014.
 The Company will continue to evaluate any branch locations that do not meet its minimum profitability targets and may elect to close one or more of these branches in the future.
-As of the date of this Report, the Company has no plans to close any branches within the fiscal year ending March 31, 2013, although no assurances can be given that it will not do so.
+As of the date of this Report, the Company has no plans to close any branches within the fiscal year ending March 31, 2015, although no assurances can be given that it will not do so.
 The Company also continues to analyze other markets in states in which it does not currently operate for expansion opportunities.
 Although the Company has not made any bulk purchases of Contracts in well over a decade, if the opportunity arises, the Company may consider possible acquisitions of portfolios of seasoned Contracts from dealers in bulk transactions as a means of further penetrating its existing markets or expanding its presence in targeted geographic locations.
 The Company cannot provide any assurances, however, that it will be able to further expand in either its current markets or any targeted new markets.

 The Company is currently licensed to provide direct consumer loans in Florida and North Carolina.
-In addition, the Company is currently analyzing the direct loan market in Ohio for possible future expansion into such market.
-The Company does not have any current plans to expand its strategy of soliciting current customers and expects total direct loans to remain approximately 2% of its total portfolio.
+In addition, the Company continues to analyze the direct loan market in Ohio for possible future expansion into such market.
+The Company does not have any current plans to expand its strategy of soliciting current customers and expects total direct loans to remain approximately 2.5% of its total portfolio.